FeedOnMilkT/FinalYearProject/README.md

 **Attention Modules**:

-- Reproduced `pcdet/models/model_utils/attention_utils.py`: Include the re-implementations of SENet, ECA-Net, and CBAM-Net, which were re-implemented based on their respective papers and official PyTorch implementations, adapted to support point cloud data structure.
+- Reimplement `pcdet/models/model_utils/attention_utils.py`: Include the re-implementations of SENet, ECA-Net, and CBAM-Net, which were re-implemented based on their respective papers and official PyTorch implementations, adapted to support point cloud data structure.

- - Reproduced `class SEAttention(nn.Module)`:SENet which can be used on both voxel-base models and pillar-base models.
+ - Reimplement `class SEAttention(nn.Module)`:SENet which can be used on both voxel-base models and pillar-base models.
- - Reproduced `class ECAPFNLayer(nn.Module)`: ECA-Net which can be used on pillar-base models only.
+ - Reimplement `class ECAPFNLayer(nn.Module)`: ECA-Net which can be used on pillar-base models only.
- - Reproduced `class CBMAPFNLayer(nn.Module)`: CBAM-Net wich can be used on pillar-base models only.
+ - Reimplement `class CBMAPFNLayer(nn.Module)`: CBAM-Net wich can be used on pillar-base models only.
- - Reproduced `class SESparse3D(nn.Module)`: SENet which was optimised for 3D spares convolution.
+ - Reimplement `class SESparse3D(nn.Module)`: SENet which was optimised for 3D spares convolution.
- - Reproduced `class SESparse2D(nn.Module)`: SENet which was optimised for 2D spares convolution, such as pillarnet.
+ - Reimplement `class SESparse2D(nn.Module)`: SENet which was optimised for 2D spares convolution, such as pillarnet.
 (Not used)
  - `class SE2D(nn.Module)`: Copied from [moskomule/senet.pytorch](https://github.com/moskomule/senet.pytorch) as a reference.

 **Backbone Modify**: